lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * A new EDHOC External Authorization Data (EAD) item (see {{sec-app-profile-edhoc-message_1_2}}) and a new error code for the EDHOC error message (see {{sec-app-profile-edhoc-error-message}}).
 When running EDHOC, a peer can use those in order to advertise the EDHOC application profiles that it supports to the other peer.

-In order to ensure the applicability of such parameters and information beyond transport- or setup-specific scenarios, this document also defines a canonical, CBOR-based representation that can be used to describe, distribute, and store EDHOC application profiles as CBOR data items (see {{sec-app-profile-cbor}}).
+In order to ensure the applicability of such parameters and information beyond transport- or setup-specific scenarios, this document also defines the EDHOC_Application_Profile object, i.e., a canonical, CBOR-based representation that can be used to describe, distribute, and store EDHOC application profiles as CBOR data items (see {{sec-app-profile-cbor}}).
 The defined representation is transport- and setup-independent, and avoids the need to reinvent an encoding for the available options to run the EDHOC protocol or the selection logic to apply on those.

 The CBOR-based representation of an EDHOC application profile can be, for example: retrieved as a result of a discovery process; or retrieved/provided during the retrieval/provisioning of an EDHOC peer's public authentication credential; or obtained during the execution of a device on-boarding/registration workflow.